valdisiljuconoks/localization-provider-opti/README.md

-# DbLocalizationProvider for EPiServer
+# DbLocalizationProvider for Optimizely CMS and Commerce (ex.
+Episerver)

 [<img src="https://tech-fellow-consulting.visualstudio.com/_apis/public/build/definitions/7cf5a00f-7a74-440c-83bd-45d6c8a80602/11/badge"/>](https://tech-fellow-consulting.visualstudio.com/localization-provider-epi/_build/index?definitionId=11)
 [![Platform](https://img.shields.io/badge/Optimizely-%2012-blue.svg?style=flat)](http://world.optimizely.com/)

 ## Supporting LocalizationProvider

-If you find this library useful, cup of coffee would be awesome!
-You can support further development of the library via [Paypal](https://paypal.me/valdisiljuconoks).
+If you find this library useful, cup of coffee at late night while library is being hacked around would be awesome!
+You can support further development via [Paypal](https://paypal.me/valdisiljuconoks).

 ## What is the LocalizationProvider project?

-LocalizationProvider project is Episerver localization provider on steriods.
+LocalizationProvider project is Optimizely localization provider on steriods.

 Giving you main following features:
-* Database driven localization provider for Episerver websites projects
+* Database driven localization provider for Optimizely websites projects
-* Easy resource registrations via code
+* Easy resource registrations via code (code-first apporoach)
 * Supports hierarchical resource organization (with help of child classes)
 * Administration UI for editors to change or add new translations for required languages